-27. Subsection 14.2(2) is amended by adding the following paragraphs:
+31. Subsection 14.2 (2) is amended

-(a.1) for registered firms that hold client's assets, or direct or arrange which custodian will hold the client's assets, disclosure regarding where and the manner in which the client's assets are held, and the relevant associated risks and benefits to the client;
+- (a) by adding "to a client" after "the information delivered", and - (b) by adding the following paragraphs: - (a.1) in the case of a registered firm that holds the client's assets, or directs or arranges which custodian will hold the client's assets, disclosure of the location where, and a general description of the manner in which, the client's assets are held, and a description of the risks and benefits to the client arising from the assets being held at that location and in that manner:

-- (a.2) for registered firms that have access to client's assets, disclosure regarding where and the manner in which the client's assets are held, the manner in which the client's assets are accessible by the registered firm, and the relevant associated risks and benefits to the client;. - 28.
-The title of Division 3 of Part 14 is amended by adding "and investment fund assets" after "Client assets". - 29.
-Part 14 is amended by adding the following sections after the title of Division 3:
+- (a.2) in the case of a registered firm that has access to the client's assets - (i) disclosure of the location where, and a general description of the manner in which, the client's assets are held, and a description of the risks and benefits to the client arising from the assets being held in that location and in that manner, and - (ii) a description of the manner in which the client's assets are accessible by the registered firm, and a description of the risks and benefits to the client arising from having access to the assets in that manner;. - 32.
+The title of Division 3 of Part 14 is amended by adding "and investment fund assets" after "Client assets". - 33.
+Division 3 of Part 14 is amended by adding the following sections:

-14.5.1 Definition of "securities" in Alberta, British Columbia, New Brunswick and Saskatchewan
+14.5.1 Definition of "securities" in Alberta, British Columbia, New Brunswick, Nova Scotia and Saskatchewan

-- (1) Despite section 1.2, in British Columbia, New Brunswick and Saskatchewan, a reference to "securities" in this Division excludes "exchange contracts". - (2) Despite section 1.2, in Alberta a reference to "securities" in this Division excludes derivatives which are traded on an exchange pursuant to standardized terms determined by the exchange and cleared by a clearing agency.
+Despite section 1.2, in Alberta, British Columbia, New Brunswick, Nova Scotia and Saskatchewan, a reference to "securities" in this Division excludes "exchange contracts".